LiskArchive/lisk-docker/README.md

 ```

 ## Using Docker Compose

 #### 1. Starting a container with Docker Compose

-In order to start a Lisk-Docker installation, the following command should be run depending on the network:
+In order to perform a Lisk-Docker installation, the following command should be run depending on the network:

 ** Mainnet **
 ```